yyumna/climatechange_ai/events/neurips2020.md

 - **Convey the big picture:** Ultimately, the goal of Climate Change AI is to "empower work that meaningfully addresses the climate crisis."
 Try to make sure that from the beginning, you contextualize your method and its impacts in terms of this objective.

+## Grants

+### NeurIPS Registration Grants

+Although conference fees have been significantly reduced, if cost is still a burden, then please apply for financial assistance [here](https://docs.google.com/forms/d/e/1FAIpQLSft_c2HuQCCW2s861Brc0np-PfnEIHy9WXf_XGWMsQFgUPqWw/viewform?usp=sf_link).
+CCAI will do our best to meet financial assistance needs for the NeurIPS registration fee.
+The application deadline is November 20th, 2020.

+Participants may also apply for registration grants through the main NeurIPS conference.
+Applications can be submitted [here](https://neurips.cc/Surveys/49) through November 27.

+### Data Grants

+Given the COVID-19 pandemic and the virtual nature of NeurIPS this year, CCAI is offering Data Grants to participants who have limited access to the internet.
+The application deadline is November 20th, 2020.
+Please apply here [here](https://docs.google.com/forms/d/e/1FAIpQLScrj7BFMUIB1-IDja9jwUsCEF6FnnKaK3MUBiHGWOvV5Pq4Eg/viewform).

 ## Submission Mentorship Program

+<b>Deadline:</b> August 25

 We are hosting a mentorship program to facilitate exchange between potential workshop submitters and experts working in topic areas relevant to the workshop.
 The goal of this program is to foster cross-disciplinary collaborations and ultimately increase the quality and potential impact of submitted work.
 See also [this video](https://www.youtube.com/watch?v=aZnsLrL0CQ8) explaining the program.